 - For all EV chargers and charging stations installed on or after January 1, 2024: - Comply with recordkeeping and reporting standards as described in CEC's regulations.
-These requirements are not applicable to those EV chargers and charging stations installed at residential real property containing four or fewer dwelling units. - Comply with all industry best practices and charger technology capabilities that are demonstrated to increase reliability, as described in CEC's regulations. - Without limitation to other requirements in this grant agreement, Recipient shall comply with any other regulatory requirements, including but not limited to uptime requirements and operation and maintenance requirements.
-Such regulatory requirements may, but will not necessarily, be enacted after execution of this grant agreement.
-Once regulations are final, they will apply to work under this grant agreement irrespective of when finalized.
-Any updates to regulations may also be applicable to work under this grant agreement. - If the Recipient is an electric vehicle service provider (EVSP) or other third-party entity that is not the site host, the EVSP or third-party entity shall provide a disclosure to the site host about the site host's right to designate the EVSP or third-party as the entity to report the data on behalf of the site host.
+These requirements are not applicable to those electric vehicle chargers and charging stations installed at residential real property containing four or fewer dwelling units. - Comply with all industry best practices and charger technology capabilities that are demonstrated to increase reliability, as described in CEC's regulations. - Without limitation to other requirements in this grant Agreement, Recipient shall comply with any other regulatory requirements, including but not limited to uptime requirements and operation and maintenance requirements.
+Such regulatory requirements may, but will not necessarily, be enacted after execution of this grant Agreement.
+Once regulations are final, they will apply to work under this grant Agreement irrespective of when finalized.
+Any updates to regulations may also be applicable to work under this grant Agreement. - If the Recipient is an EV service provider or other third-party entity that is not the site host, the EV service provider or third-party entity shall provide a disclosure to the site host about the site host's right to designate the service provider or third-party as the entity to report the data on behalf of the site host.
 The Recipient shall verify receipt by signing the disclosure.